psychemedia/sin-eater-resources/src/_minor_skirmishes.md

 # Following the First Controversy

-In the months following the flurry of correspodence that constituted the first sin-eater controversy at the end of 1875 and start of 1876, the pages fell largely silent on the matter, although topics on folklore and various customs continued to be popular.
+In the months following the flurry of correspondence that constituted the first sin-eater controversy at the end of 1875 and start of 1876, the pages fell largely silent on the matter, although topics on folklore and various customs continued to be popular.

 ## Around and About